Kleshni/identicon-generator/Library/Documentation.md

 void identicon_create(char *result, const uint8_t *ID);
 ```

-Creates an identicon from the ID.
-Places the SVG code with a null character into the `result` buffer, which must be at least `IDENTICON_MAXIMUM_LENGTH` bytes in size.
+Creates an identicon from an ID.

+Places the resulting SVG code with a null character into the `result` buffer, which must be at least `IDENTICON_MAXIMUM_LENGTH` bytes in size.

-The ID must be an array of `IDENTICON_ID_LENGTH` bytes.
+An ID must be an array of `IDENTICON_ID_LENGTH` bytes.